-In May 2010, our friends who live in Vancouver took us to this park, the second most visited park in Vancouver.
 At 152 m above sea level it is the highest point in Vancouver and has great downtown and north shore views.

 Family Friendly.
 In good weather children love playing in the dancing fountains, and if the City’s notorious rain has settled in they will have fun identifying all the tropical birds in the conservatory.

-Restaurant.
+Queen Elizabeth Park Restaurant.
 SEASONS IN THE PARK has beautiful city views.

 Budget Friendly.
 Most parks and gardens are free and this one is no exception.
 Even the conservatory is affordable.
-We did not enter the conservatory due to limited time.

-Time.
+Time Required.
 Allow three hours.

 - By Bus: No. 15 Bus from Downtown (check with Translink)